venovako/JKogb/README.md

 ...work in progress...

-A recent 64-bit Linux (e.g., CentOS 7.6) or macOS (e.g., Mojave) is needed.
+A recent 64-bit Linux (e.g., CentOS 7.7) or macOS (e.g., Mojave) is needed.

-Have the Intel MKL (Math Kernel Library) and TBB (Thread Building Blocks) installed.
+Have the Intel MKL (Math Kernel Library) installed.

 Then, clone and build [JACSD](https://github.com/venovako/JACSD) in a directory parallel to this one.